 Take a minute to think of a few notable examples, or do some research on this particular stock character.

 Then, take your trope and subvert the living heck out of it.

 Spend 20 minutes brainstorming or free-writing around your chosen stereotype, finding ways to break away from the usual pattern and create a whole new character who is believable and distinctive, with their own idiosyncrasies and motivations and desires and all those juicy human things that make people UNIQUE.

 Start with one aspect of the trope and twist it or flip it.
 What could your character do that would be totally unexpected of their stereotype?
 What expectations might other people have of this character, and why, and how can you surprise them?
 Can you throw your stereotype into a completely unrelated or conflicting situation and see what happens?

 Gradually move away from the 2D version of your stereotype and start to give your character LAYERS.
 What are their bad habits, their hobbies, their faults, their most joyful memories?
 How might your character’s life experiences have affected their personality?
 What motivates your character?
 What do they want?
 What do they need?
 What are they running from?
 What are they hiding…?

-Take 20 minutes to build up your brand new – totally not stereotypical – character, then introduce them to us via our private (and totally free) writing forums so we can say, “Oh, hello there never-before-seen fictional person, how do you do?”
+Take 20 minutes to build up your brand new – totally not stereotypical – character, then launch them into your fictional world and see what they do.